-Liverpool's club record-equalling 25-game unbeaten run came to an end as they were defeated 3-2 by in the on Sunday.
+Liverpool's club record-equalling 25-game unbeaten run came to an end as they were defeated 3-2 by West Ham United in the Premier League on Sunday.

-continued in midfield alongside and skipper , whilst made way for in the Reds back-line.
+Alex Oxlade-Chamberlain continued in midfield alongside Fabinho and skipper Jordan Henderson, whilst Kostas Tsimikas made way for Andy Robertson in the Reds back-line.

 West Ham got off to the ideal start as a Pablo Fornals corner was flapped into the back of his own net by Alisson, who appeared to be impeached by Angelo Ogbonna, but VAR upheld the goal as the Reds went 1-0 behind inside the opening five minutes.